Type of home: Various

 Whole-home heat pump projects can be complicated and require an installer who is comfortable with the approach.
 Of the retrofit projects in our pilot, 25% required an electric service upgrade, while 38% reported that their natural gas heating system also provided their domestic hot water, which meant that homeowners either had to leave their natural gas boiler in place just to heat their hot water or else buy a new hot water heater as part of the project.
 In the pilot, we heard many anecdotes from homeowners who were the main champions for a whole home heat pump solution and sometimes faced hesitation from installers, but our hope is that over time installers become more comfortable navigating and promoting whole-home heat pump projects.
 Some of the contractors participating in our pilot do have the level of experience to confidently recommend and design a whole-home approach.
 If you are considering a whole-home project, ask your installer about their experience and comfort with a whole-home scenario.
-MassCEC’s Guide to Air-Source Heat Pumps has a list of questions that homeowners can ask when they are considering getting heat pumps.
+Our Questions to Ask Your Air-Source Heat Pump Installer article has a list of questions that homeowners can ask when they are considering getting heat pumps.

 In reviewing the applications, we almost never had a question about whether a system was sized adequately to heat the home; installers tend to be conservative on this front (for good reasons!).
 Instead, we often were pushing installers to consider sizing down equipment so that heat pump systems would not be over-sized.
 For ductless projects, our technical consultant (Bruce Harley), often recommended multiple outdoor units and especially single-head units (one outdoor unit connected to one indoor unit) for less cycling and more efficient operation.
 Sometimes, homeowners still preferred multi-head units due to lack of space for outdoor units.
 Ducted units can be an economical solution if a home already has ductwork, but if new ductwork needs to be built ducted projects tend to get more expensive.
 Compact ducted units can be a good solution for serving several small rooms.